bioinformatics-lab/bactopia/modules/blast/plasmid_blast/README.md

-# blast_proteins process testing:
+# plasmid_blast process testing:

-This process queries protein FASTA files against annotated assembly using BLAST
+This process BLAST a set of predicted genes against the PLSDB BLAST database

 ## About testing this process: